Inklingo

 nounA2general

-Use 'reportero' when specifically referring to a male journalist who gathers news, or 'reportera' for a female journalist.
+Use 'reportero' specifically for a male journalist who gathers news, often in the field.

 A drawing of a man dressed professionally, holding a microphone close to his mouth and a small notepad in the other hand, actively reporting news.